Atomic bomb survivors look to G7 summit in Hiroshima as a ‘sliver of hope’ for nuclear disarmament

-HIROSHIMA, Japan (AP) — This weekend’s Group of Seven leading industrial nations summit in Hiroshima provides a rare — and possibly final — chance for survivors of the atomic bomb attacks on Hiroshima and Nagasaki to push for nuclear disarmament before a global audience.
+HIROSHIMA, Japan (AP) — This weekend’s summit of the Group of Seven leading industrial nations in Hiroshima provides a rare — and possibly final — chance for survivors of the atomic bomb attacks on Hiroshima and Nagasaki to push for nuclear disarmament before a global audience.

+Prime Minister Fumio Kishida, who has roots in Hiroshima, chose the city in part to highlight nuclear nonproliferation efforts, which have been shaken by Russia’s nuclear threats against Ukraine and rising aggression from nuclear-armed China and North Korea.

 Kishida has pledged to act as a bridge between nuclear and non-nuclear states, but some critics say his disarmament goals are hollow.
 Japan relies on the United States nuclear umbrella for protection and has been rapidly expanding its military.

-Sueichi Kido, a 83-year-old “hibakusha” or survivor of the Nagasaki explosion, says he is skeptical about whether the prime minister can convince G7 leaders — including nuclear states the U.S., the United Kingdom and France — to make real disarmament progress.
+Sueichi Kido, a 83-year-old survivor of the Nagasaki explosion, said he is skeptical whether the prime minister can convince the leaders of G7 nations — including nuclear states the U.S., the United Kingdom and France — to make real progress in disarmament.

 “But because they are meeting in Hiroshima I do have a sliver of hope that they will have positive talks and make a tiny step toward nuclear disarmament,” Kido said.

+Later Friday, the G7 leaders issued a joint statement on nuclear disarmament titled “Hiroshima Vision” which calls for continued non-use of nuclear weapons, transparency and reductions in nuclear stockpiles.
+Critics charged that it contained no new actual steps.

-The United States dropped the world’s first atomic bomb on Hiroshima on Aug.
+The United States conducted the world’s first atomic attack on Hiroshima on Aug.
 6, 1945, destroying the city and killing 140,000 people.
 It dropped a second bomb three days later on Nagasaki, killing another 70,000.
 Japan surrendered on Aug.
 15, ending World War II.

-Kido hoped the leaders would spend more time than former U.S. President Barack Obama in his rushed 2016 visit through the museum exhibits that include the mangled buildings and bodies in the aftermath of the attack.
+Kido said he hoped the leaders would spend more time than former U.S. President Barack Obama did in his rushed 2016 visit through the museum, which includes exhibits of mangled buildings and bodies in the aftermath of the attack.

 Obama’s trip to Hiroshima was the first by a serving U.S. leader.